kubernetes/k8s.io/dns/README.md

 ## TODO

-Activate this and kill off old DNS:
+Administrative:
+  * Document how to handle "too many" updates (--force)
+    * Always --force?
   * Billing report
   * Usage report
-  * Monitoring / alerts / on-call
+  * Monitoring / alerts / on-call for DNS?
-  * Figure out who to contact to flip top-level NS records.
-  * Document how to handle "too many" updates (--force)
-    * Always --force?

 How to automate:
   * Need a k8s cluster to run it